Greenland vs Guam Comparison

 Greenland Evaluation

-Greenland performs well in: • Greenland has 3,945.5x higher land area • Greenland has 2.5x higher renewable energy usage
+Greenland excels with: • Greenland has 3,945.5x higher land area • Greenland has 3.7x higher education spending • Greenland has 75% higher minimum wage • Greenland has 2.5x higher renewable energy usage

 Guam Evaluation

-While Greenland ranks lower overall compared to Guam, specific areas demonstrate competitive advantages:
+While Guam ranks lower overall compared to Greenland, specific areas demonstrate competitive advantages:

 Overall Evaluation